Best Web Hosting for Freelancers 2026: 8 Top Picks Tested & Ranked

 How important is uptime for a freelancer's website?

-Very — more important than most people realize.
+Very important — more important than most people realize.
 Even 99.9% uptime means roughly 8.7 hours of downtime per year.
 If your website is your main sales channel (and for most freelancers it absolutely is), that number matters.
-SiteGround and InMotion both recorded 99.98%+ uptime in my 60-day testing period — that's meaningfully better than the industry average.
+SiteGround and InMotion both recorded 99.98%+ uptime in my 60-day testing period — that's meaningfully better than industry average.

 Should I buy hosting and domains from the same company?